Betterment Everyday Checking review

 Offers no monthly fees and unlimited ATM reimbursements, but it’s missing key banking features.

-Betterment started rolling out its Everyday Checking account on October 30, 2019 to those who signed up for the waitlist in July.
-The account offers unlimited ATM reimbursements, no fees and no minimum balance.
+The Betterment checking account offers unlimited ATM reimbursements, no fees and no minimum balance.
 But it misses the mark on common banking features — you can’t deposit cash or paper checks, make wire transfers or open a joint account.

 $0 per month